Story by: Maggie Roetker on April 27, 2016

 Tony Christensen, president of Access Wealth Management, is making the pledge in honor of his son, Mason, who has Type 1 diabetes.

-“My family feels very fortunate to have a top facility like the Wendy Novak Diabetes Center in our community,” Christensen said.
+“My family feels very fortunate to have a top facility like the Wendy Novak Diabetes Institute in our community,” Christensen said.
 “Through this diabetes sports medicine program we will strive to provide children and young adults with Type 1 diabetes the same level of care and process that professional athletes with Type 1 diabetes receive.

 “We want to get to a point where young athletes and their families can enjoy sporting events without worrying about dangerous drops in their blood sugar levels.
 It’s a huge need and we are happy to be a part of this exciting program.”

-“Our goal is for everyone with diabetes to be able to maximize their performance, whether just playing outside or competing in organized sports,” said Kupper A. Wintergerst, M.D., chief of pediatric endocrinology and director of the Wendy Novak Diabetes Care Center at Norton Children’s Hospital and the University of Louisville School of Medicine.
+“Our goal is for everyone with diabetes to be able to maximize their performance, whether just playing outside or competing in organized sports,” said Kupper A. Wintergerst, M.D., chief of pediatric endocrinology and director of the Wendy Novak Diabetes Institute at Norton Children’s Hospital and the University of Louisville School of Medicine.
 “We want to empower children and young adults with diabetes to be able to live long, healthy, active lives.”

 “Children with Type 1 diabetes often experience drastic changes in their blood sugar levels when they are exercising, which influence their safety and performance,” Dr. Wintergerst said.
 “Different levels of exercise require different care.
 The more formal the play, the more refined and personalized the steps need to be to manage diabetes.”